Colin Powell had mixed legacy among some African Americans

 “I think that’s why a lot of Black folks never saw him as a leader.
 There was never a sense that Colin Powell was one of us,” said Kevin Powell, who met him in the 1990s, when he was often discussed as a potential presidential candidate.

-Colin Powell later became disenchanted with the GOP and endorsed Democrats for president, starting with Barack Obama.
-Powell also called then-President Donald Trump a national disgrace and said he no longer considered himself a Republican following the Jan.
-6 storming of the Capitol.
+When he did talk about race, his words were measured, as in a 1994 commencement speech at Howard University: “Racism is a disease that you can help cure by standing up for your rights, and by your commitment to excellence and to performance, by being ready to take advantage of your rights and the opportunities that will come from those rights.”

-“By the time the Bush years were over, in 2009, he was largely invisible in a lot of things that happened — Trayvon Martin, Ferguson, George Floyd,” said Kevin Powell, who also is Black.
+In the years after George W. Bush left office, Powell “was largely invisible in a lot of things that happened — Trayvon Martin, Ferguson, George Floyd,” said Kevin Powell, who also is Black.
 “It was clear that the party he was part of was moving right.
 I don’t recall him ever saying this party has become nothing more than race mongers.”

+Powell eventually became disenchanted with the GOP and endorsed Democrats for president, starting with Barack Obama.
+He also called former President Donald Trump a national disgrace and said he no longer considered himself a Republican following the Jan.
+6 storming of the Capitol.

 “He personified a quiet inner strength that we knew he held on the battlefield for America and for Black Americans,” said Riddle, who also hosts a Detroit talk radio show.
 “The bullhorns we can use can be simply quiet competency, integrity and perseverance.”